Studebaker-Packard Corporation

-The Studebaker-Packard Corporation was the entity created in 1954 by the purchase of the Studebaker Corporation of South Bend, Indiana, by the Packard Motor Car Company of Detroit, Michigan.
+The Studebaker-Packard Corporation is the entity created in 1954 by the purchase of the Studebaker Corporation of South Bend, Indiana, by the Packard Motor Car Company of Detroit, Michigan.
 While Studebaker was the larger of the two companies, Packard's balance sheet and executive team were stronger than that of the South Bend company.

 In the spring of 1962, Studebaker-Packard reverted its name to "Studebaker Corporation".
 The following year, the South Bend plant was closed, while its Canadian plant in Hamilton, Ontario, continued to produce Studebaker cars until 1966.
 The South Bend plant would later be acquired by the Avanti Motor Company.

 Studebaker Corp. merged with Worthington Corporation one year later.
 Studebaker-Worthington was a diversified American manufacturer operating the various business units of Studebaker, Wagner Electric and Worthington Corporation.
 The company was in turn acquired by McGraw-Edison in 1979.